pleco-dev/pleco-api/README.md

 - Identical requests from the same admin over the same log snapshot are deduplicated and return the existing saved investigation.
 - The server applies a hard cap to the investigation window to avoid overly large prompts.
 - Larger windows are compressed into chunk summaries before being sent to the model.
-- Creating or reusing an audit investigation is itself written into the audit log trail.
+- Creating or reusing an audit investigation is itself recorded in the audit log.

 ### Common Failures